Labor will Support Tasmanian Children

 Labor knows the most important decision a government can make is to invest in the future of children, families and communities.

-That is why a Labor Government will build two new Child and Family Centres in its first term.
+That is why a Labor Government will build six new Child and Family Centres in its first term.

 Child and Family Centres have transformed the lives of children and their families by giving them better access to learning, health services and support.